EleftheriosToramanidis/Restaurant-Busy-ness/README.md

+---
-Database Reporting Project – Indian Food Delivery
+title: "Database Reporting Project – Indian Food Delivery"
+author: "Eleftherios (Leo) Toramanidis"
+output: github_document
+---

+# Overview

 This project builds a small management reporting system for a group of Indian restaurants in the UK (London, Birmingham and Cambridge).
-The goal is to turn raw order data in CSV format into clear, repeatable reports that support better operational and commercial decisions.
+The aim is to turn raw CSV order data into clear reports that support data‑driven decisions about staffing, stock, menu design and promotions.

-Objectives
+# Objectives

-Import and model delivery order data in a relational database.
+- Import and structure delivery order data in a relational database.

-Design SQL queries and reports that answer key business questions about demand, customer preferences and product combinations.
+- Design SQL queries and reports for key business questions.

-Explain how these reports can be used by managers to improve profitability and service quality.
+- Explain how each report can be used to improve profitability and service quality.

-Technologies Used
+# Technologies

-Microsoft Access (database, queries and formatted reports)
+- Microsoft Access (primary implementation)

-SQLite (alternative implementation of the same logic)
+- SQLite (alternative implementation)

-SQL (joins, aggregation, grouping, filters)
+- SQL (joins, aggregation, grouping, filtering)

-CSV data files as the input source
+- CSV files as data sources

-Data and Schema
+# Data Model
-The dataset contains records of:

-Restaurants (location and identifier)

-Customers and delivery locations

-Orders and order dates

-Order line items (menu item, quantity, price, spice level, vegetarian flag, etc.)
+The database includes tables for:

+- **Restaurants** – restaurant identifiers and locations.
+- **Customers / Deliveries** – customer and delivery grid references.
+- **Orders** – one row per order with restaurant and order date.
+- **OrderItems** – one row per item in an order, including product, quantity, price, category, spice level and vegetarian flag.

-These tables are linked through primary and foreign keys so that orders and items can be analysed by restaurant, day of week and product.
+Foreign keys link orders to restaurants and items to orders so that demand can be analysed by location, weekday and product.

-Key Reports
+# Reports

-1. Busyness Report
+## 1. Busyness Report

-Summarises, for each restaurant and each day of the week:
+Summarises, for each restaurant and day of the week:

-Number of orders
+- number of orders

-Number of items sold
+- number of items sold

-Total revenue
+- total revenue

-Average order value
+- average order value

-This helps managers:
+**Business use**

-Align staffing levels with real demand (e.g. more staff on Fridays/Saturdays, fewer on quiet days).
+- Align staffing with real demand (more staff on peak days, fewer on quiet days).

-Plan stock and prep volumes more accurately to avoid both stock‑outs and waste.
+- Plan stock and prep volumes to avoid stock‑outs and reduce waste.

-Decide whether busy days are truly profitable or dominated by low‑value orders.
+- Check whether busy days are genuinely profitable or dominated by low‑value orders.

-2. Most Popular Items Report
+## 2. Most Popular Items Report

 Ranks menu items by total quantity sold, grouped by product and category, with a minimum volume threshold to focus on meaningful sellers.

-Business uses include:
+**Business use**

-Identifying “hero” dishes to feature in menus, websites and promotions.
+- Identify “hero” dishes to highlight on menus, websites and promotions.

-Supporting purchasing and batch‑cooking plans around high‑volume items.
+- Support purchasing and batch‑cooking plans around high‑volume items.

-Flagging under‑performing dishes that may need re‑pricing, redesign or removal from the menu.
+- Flag low‑volume dishes for redesign, re‑pricing or removal to simplify operations.

-3. Main Dish Bundle Recommendation Report
+## 3. Main Dish Bundle Recommendation Report

-Analyses order lines to find items frequently bought together with each main dish (e.g. sides and starters), and counts how often those combinations occur.
+Analyses order lines to find items frequently bought together with each main dish (e.g. sides and starters) and counts how often those combinations occur.

-This allows the business to:
+**Business use**

-Design evidence‑based bundles and meal deals that reflect what customers already order.
+- Design evidence‑based bundles and meal deals around natural pairings.

-Increase average order value through convenient recommendations rather than hard selling.
+- Increase average order value through convenient recommendations on digital ordering platforms and by staff.

-Optimise menu layout and pricing so that high‑margin sides are presented as natural pairings for popular mains.
+- Adjust menu layout and pricing so high‑margin sides are presented as default pairings.

-Business Benefits
+# Business Value

-Taken together, the three reports form a decision‑support toolkit that shows:
+Together, the three reports provide a rounded view of:

-When customers order (busyness patterns).
+- when customers order (demand patterns)

-What they prefer to eat (most popular items).
+- what they prefer (popular dishes)

-How they naturally compose their meals (bundle combinations).
+- how they build their meals (bundles)

-Managers can use these insights to refine staffing levels, stock orders, menu content, pricing and promotions in a coordinated way that supports higher revenue, better cost control and an improved guest experience.
+Managers can use this toolkit to refine staffing, stock levels, menu content, pricing and promotions in a coordinated way that supports higher revenue, better cost control and an improved guest experience.

-How to Run
+# How to Run

-Import the CSV files into MS Access (or SQLite) following the relational schema described above.
+1. Import the CSV files into **MS Access** (or SQLite) following the schema above.

-Create the queries corresponding to each report (Busyness, Most Popular Items, Main Dish Bundles).
+2. Create SQL queries for the Busyness, Most Popular Items and Bundle reports.

-In MS Access, build formatted reports based on those queries, grouping by restaurant and weekday or by product and category as required.
+3. In Access, base formatted reports on these queries, with appropriate grouping and totals.

-Export the reports to PDF or use them directly inside the database application for analysis and decision‑making.
+4. Export reports to PDF or use them live for analysis and decision‑making.

-Author
-Eleftherios (Leo) Toramanidis – MSc Business Analytics, University of Bath.